-The actual minimum memory requirements are a lot less then the numbers listed in this table.
-Depending on the architecture, it is possible to install Debian with as little as 20MB (for s390) to 48MB (for i386 and amd64).
+The actual minimum memory requirements are a lot less than the numbers listed in this table.
+Depending on the architecture, it is possible to install Debian with as little as 20MB (for s390) to 60MB (for amd64).
 The same goes for the disk space requirements, especially if you pick and choose which applications to install; see Section D.2 for additional information on disk space requirements.